 Conversely, a low ratio may indicate that a company is poorly managed, extends credit too easily, spends too much on operations, serves a financially riskier customer base and/or is negatively impacted by a broader economic event.

 Every company sells a product and/or service, invoices for the same, and collects payment according to the terms set forth in the sale.

 But there are variances in how well companies manage collections from that point forward.
 Here are some examples of specific scenarios.

 Dr. Blanchard is a dentist who accepts insurance payments from a limited number of insurers, and cash payments from patients not covered by those insurers.
 His accounts receivable turnover ratio is 10, which means that the average accounts receivable are collected in 36.5 days.
 That bodes well for his cash flow and his personal goals.

-But it may also make him struggle if his credit policies are too tight during an economic downturn, or if a competitor accepts more insurance providers or offers deep discounts for cash payments.
+But this may also make him struggle if his credit policies are too tight during an economic downturn, or if a competitor accepts more insurance providers or offers deep discounts for cash payments.

 Low Accounts Receivable Turnover Ratio

 Tracking your accounts receivable ratios over time is crucial to your business.
-If it dips too low, that is an indication that you need to tighten your credit policies and increase collection efforts.
-If it swings too high, you may be too aggressive on credit policies and collections and be curbing your sales unnecessarily.
+If it dips too low, it’s an indication that you need to tighten your credit policies and increase collection efforts.
+If it swings too high, you may be too aggressive on credit policies and collections and curbing your sales unnecessarily.